jonteal/team-profile-generator/project README.md

 Go the extra mile and write tests for your application.
 Then provide examples on how to run them here.

 ## Questions
+If you have any questions or comments, please feel free to contact me by email at jonjacksonvibes@gmail.com!

 ## Video